Source-It-Fresh/.github/profile/README.md

 -->

 # :ledger: Overview :
-Source it Fresh is a decentralised, digital suite of tools for anyone in the production, supply and consumption of fresh consumable products.
-We're open sourcing it for the global community to enhance and improve upon.
-Cutting edge tech, localisation, globalisation and low cost implementation is key to ensuring resilience and ease of adoption.

-SiF has no aspirations to be a corporation with profit incentives, shareholders, and board members.
-The people who participate are ultimately in control.
-It is a non-hierarchical system.
-Whilst individuals (owner - administrator – manager etc.) will enjoy rights, on each instance of the application, of varying levels of access and authority, the overriding element of the system is a flat, community-centric structure with a _**leaning towards equitable energy exchange.**_
+**"A quiet regenerative evolution"** Why have we chosen that byline?

+Regenerative adjective (IMPROVING) - Relating to the improvement of a place or system, especially by making it more active or successful, or to making a person feel happier and more positive: - Cambridge dictionary

+Evolution is a process of continuous branching and diversification from common trunks.
+This pattern of irreversible separation gives life's history its basic directionality. — Stephen Jay Gould

+**Do we really need an evolution of the food system?**

+If your answer is yes, then get on board and help us launch a global , multi-lingual mobile application for anyone who is a consumer of food and related products.
+Anyone who produces food and related products and anyone who supplies services and or products to complete the loop between the consumers and the producers.

+Who is for?

+People who want freedom of choice in what they consume and what they produce.
+It's for people who want to be pioneers of the transformation we most definitely need for the coming years.

+If you're still sceptical about where we are in the global scheme of things..

+Let's start with a few questions.. and let's apply the Qui Bono (to whom is it a benefit?) principle.

+If the food you eat makes you sick, who benefits?
+If local regenerative farms are stifled and big ag promoted, who benefits?
+If policies and regulations threaten the livelyhoods of local farmers, who benefits?
+We could go on and on with this but you get the drift.
+Try it yourself with ANY of the measures introduced by the powers that be.

+That being said, many aspects of the global food system are failing.
+The current power structures don't seem willing or able to provide solutions at all.
+Is this intentional?
+Or, is it the result of bloated, incompetent governance that lacks capacity to perform?
+Whatever the reasons, the crisis is here and steadily getting worse.

+We, the many, have the power to change the way we do things and erode the power of systems presently in play.

+How, you ask.
+And where do we begin?

+One goal is to help people easily manage the production of healthy, nutritious food while offering simple and convenient access to it.
+Another is to make it free to use and  easy for everyone to participate in regenerating their environment.

+We've set in motion three phases for this evolution, the first of which is the mobile application, now ready for the open-source community, which is designed around several basic principals to meet these goals.
+It's an alternative to our current system, built to nurture ancient wisdom for living in harmony with the naturally abundant, infinite value our planet offers.

+On the surface, Source it Fresh may appear to be just another "Farm to Fork".
+Under the skin, it's a lot more!
+We've designed the system to encourage and enable localised production and consumption, reducing wasteful practices.
+We've built in freedom of choice for collaboration and voluntary sharing of production data (anonomously) between participating producers.
+Collation of seasonal and geolocation-oriented data offers producers, in corresponding zones and seasons, access to real-time information while giving new users access to a robust store of knowledge.
+This has been done to encourage better production outcomes and more transparency for consumers.
+It's suitable for anyone with a mobile or desktop device to produce, source or broadcast products including delivery and payment options (further detail available in our paper).
+All on one platform where knowledge, convenience, accessibility, value stability and trade all combine to provide consistent supply/demand conditions, improved redundancy and most importantly, resilience against manipulation and centralised control.

-If we’re to find a path towards freedom and health, we'll need an alternative to our current system.
-One that understands and nurtures ancient wisdom for living in harmony with the naturally abundant value our planet offers.
-One that invites many people to participate and one that doesn’t preclude anyone by virtue of their location, status, ethnicity, or age.
-SiF is not political, religious, racial nor genderist.
+We also want many people to participate and don’t restrict anyone because of their location, status, ethnicity, or age.
+Source it Fresh is not political, religious, racial nor genderist.
 There is no built-in mechanism to observe, manipulate or apply thought control.
-It’s a "soil-up" movement where people have the choice to decide how and why they engage, promote transparency, trust and accountability.
+It’s a "soil-up" movement where people have the choice to decide how and why they engage, promote transparency, build trust and offer accountability.

-We are launching a global no-cost/low-cost, decentralised “cell-based”, open-source platform for food and consumer goods.
-Encouraging localised production and consumption, reducing wasteful practices.
-Sharing unbiased, valuable data between participating producers for better production outcomes and transparency for consumers.
-Collating seasonal and geolocation-oriented data to assist producers and improve education for new participants.
-Providing an uncomplicated mechanism for all parties in the cycle to source/broadcast products, consume, and trade on a transaction layer with an **_emphasis on value stability_**.

-Technology on its own is not the answer but it gives us the tools to communicate, share and learn.
+If you're still unsure about getting involved, drop us a note.
+We'll try to respond as quickly as we can.

 ## :triangular_flag_on_post: Milestones Reached :
 ### :clock1: 2020 - Y01